How this 26-year-old Chartered Accountant immigrated to Canada and struggled to find a job but eventually made it!

 Associating with positive and helpful people is a very important aspect of feeling a part of the community here.

-“How to start your Job Search?”
+“How to start your Job Search in Canada as an immigrant?”

 I started my journey with one of the top 5 banks on a contract basis and then recently joined a Non-Profit Organization.